macccorehenni/ten-stories/Main Story/manuscript.md

 Everyone else muttered their assent via bonds, and Iris chimed in with "I won't let them land a single blow on ya!"

 Anna felt a lot better.
 Now she knew why Givly was feeling off, and she vowed over her bedtime routine to always protect her sister from another mother, even if it meant giving her life… again… to an unknown, possibly evil entity who had hurt her.
 But that, Anna thought as she fell asleep in her building, the one she designed and had built, that concern could wait another day.
 Or so she thought, anyways.

+---

+# The College of the Unheard Chapter Two

 # The Parents